VET Program Approval and Maintenance Procedure

 Director, Skills and Education Delivery / Program Manager

-1. The completed form should be forwarded to the DVC(VET) to be endorsed.
+1. The completed form should be forwarded to the PVC(VET) to be endorsed.

 C.

-Submit the following to the DVC(VET) for approval and signing:
+Submit the following to the PVC(VET) for approval and signing:

 • Notification of Amendment to Delivery Locations